terrancelaw/MAQUI/README.md

 ## Exploring Your Own Data

+The [data folder](https://github.com/terrancelaw/MAQUI/tree/master/data) contains a smaller set of the [Foursquare dataset](https://sites.google.com/site/yangdingqi/home/foursquare-dataset).
+The following are the things you need to know while importing your own data into MAQUI.

 MAQUI assumes that each event has multiple attributes.
 Attributes associated with an event are called ***event attributes***.
 MAQUI further assumes each event sequence to have multiple attributes.
 These attributes associated with an event sequence are called ***record attributes***.

 For example, a patient (*male*, *38 years old*) may went through this series of events in his visit to an emergency department: *Arrival* -> *Triage Start* -> *Triage End* -> *Exit*.
 The event attribute for the first event is ***Event=Arrival***.
 The record attributes are ***Gender=Male***, and ***Age=38***.